amabdallah/WaM-DaM/03WaM-DaM_Schema/ReadMe.md

 [MySQL](https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/Blank_Database/WaM-DaM_for_MySQL.sql)
 [PostgreSQL](https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/Blank_Database/WaM-DaM_for_PostgreSQL.sql)

 If you are a beginner in databases, we recommend you to use SQLite because it is very simple to use and set up, doesn’t require a server, and you can use the free Mozilla Firefox Manager to interact with its data.
-Here are the href="https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/UseCases/SQLite_Instructions.md" target="_blank">instructions</a> that walks you through how to set up a WaM-DaM database in SQLite in less than 10 min using free reliable software.
+Here are the <a href="https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/UseCases/SQLite_Instructions.md" target="_blank">instructions</a> that walks you through how to set up a WaM-DaM database in SQLite in less than 10 min using free reliable software.

 ### Got feedback or questions on WaM-DaM schema?